VoIP calls and TLS security

 As you can see in the

-create (and renew) the certificates andkamailio
+So thecertbotcreate (and renew) the certificates andkamailiouse them.

 Thanks to